Bones Allen

 Angus J. "Bones" Allen (September 12, 1881 – June 28, 1941) was a Canadian ice hockey and lacrosse player in the early 1900s.
 He was a member of the Ottawa Silver Seven team which won the Stanley Cup from 1904 until 1906.
-Allen played in the Stanley Cup series versus Dawson City in 1905.
+Allen played in the Stanley Cup series versus Dawson City Nuggets in 1905.

 Allen died in Vancouver, British Columbia in 1941 after a short illness, aged 59, and was buried at Ocean View Cemetery in Burnaby, British Columbia.
 He was survived by his wife and four daughters.

-Playing career
+Ice hockey career

 Born in Cornwall, Ontario, Angus became a member of the Cornwall Hockey Club in 1901.
 He played for the club for three seasons, in the Southern Ontario Hockey Association and in the first year of the Federal Amateur Hockey League (FAHL) in 1903–04.
 In 1904–05, he joined the Ottawa Hockey Club during its reign as Stanley Cup champions.
 He played for Ottawa only that one season.
 At the time, professional lacrosse paid better than ice hockey, so he concentrated on his lacrosse career.
 He did play one more season of ice hockey for the Cornwall Hockey Club in 1908–09 in the FAHL.